Skip to content Skip to footer

 While working on ‘The Front Door’, I felt overwhelmed, just looking at the intricate design of the creepers and the quick colour variations.

-From posting pictures on social media and expecting immediate reactions to contacting friends within seconds, life seems to be programmed to the fast-forward mode and there seems to be nothing we can do about it.
+We live in a world where we are conditioned to seek instant gratification.
+From posting pictures on social media and expecting immediate reactions to contacting friends within seconds, life seems to be programmed to the fast-forward mode, and there seems to be nothing we can do about it.

 Whenever I gaze at ‘The Village Fields’, my heart swells with happiness, pride, and contentment.
 It reiterates my belief in these two simple words – Patience Pays.

-Every writer, especially a freelance writer must have loads of patience to make it on their own in the immensely competitive world of online writing.
-Success is never guaranteed, and it may take years at a stretch to make one’s presence felt and to start receiving paid opportunities.
+Every writer, especially a freelance writer, must have loads of patience to make it on their own in the immensely competitive world of online writing.
+Success is never guaranteed, and it may take years to make one’s presence felt and start receiving paid opportunities.

-Embroidery has taught me that it is just as important to look back as it is to move forward and always to believe that everything happens for the best.
+Embroidery has taught me that it is just as important to look back as to move forward, and to always believe that everything happens for the best.

 To complete one long stitch, I must work the needle through the front of the canvas to the back and come back to the front again, and as I work my way forward, one stitch at a time, I can’t help but notice how the reverse side of the canvas looks far from pretty.

-Writers, too, must have complete faith in the writing process and believe that any struggle they’re facing right now is giving shape to a better, brighter, and more successful writing future.
+Writers, too, must have complete faith in the writing process and believe that any struggle they’re facing right now is shaping a better, brighter, and more successful writing future.

 It’s all going to come together beautifully, you’ll see!